 The reasons why consumers are turning to vinyl are varied, however, some of the consistent arguments are that it’s a format with a distinct sound and aesthetic that offers a unique experience from streaming services or downloaded music.

 Similarly, cassette tape sales are on the rise, with 35,000 being sold in 2019 alone – nearly doubling the numbers for 2018.
-The rise in sales could be due to the fact that more contemporary artists are released their work on antiquated formats; whether to boost sales, offer exclusivity, or for the novelty factor.
+The rise in sales could be due to the fact that more contemporary artists are releasing their work on antiquated formats; whether to boost sales, offer exclusivity, or for the novelty factor.
 For example, British indie outfit Catfish and the Bottlemen, sold 3,000 cassettes of their latest album The Balance and Billie Eilish released the ‘Exclusive Black Cassette’ to coincide with the launch of her debut album.

 Overall, what this demonstrates is that despite the overwhelming popularity of streaming services, there is a market for physical music, and it has a place in the eco-system as long as artists are willing to support it and consumers are willing to invest.
 This also has an impact throughout the music market, with retailers (big and small) being sustained on the sales of physical music and benefiting from the increased popularity.